Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

-\begin{construction} Each $d$-semistable Type III surface $X_0=\cup V_i$ defines a triangulated $\ias$ $(B,\cT)$ as follows: $B= \cup_i \fF(V,D)$, and $\cT$ is the dual complex $\Gamma(X_0)$.
-By \cite[Prop.~2.2]{engel2018looijenga} the consistency of the integral-affine structure on the union of adjacent pseudofans is equivalent to the triple point formula $D_{ij}^2 + D_{ji}^2=-2$ which holds on any Kulikov surface.
+\begin{construction} Each $d$-semistable Type III surface $X_0=\cup V_i$ defines a triangulated (by unit lattice triangles) $\ias$ $(B,\cT)$ as follows: $B= \cup_i \fF(V_i,D_i)$, and $\cT$ is the dual complex $\Gamma(X_0)$.
+By \cite[Prop.~2.2]{engel2018looijenga}, the consistency of the integral-affine structure on the union of adjacent pseudofans is equivalent to the triple point formula $D_{ij}^2 + D_{ji}^2=-2$ which holds on any Kulikov surface.

+Vice versa, from any triangulated $\ias$, one can construct a Type III surface by interpreting the star of each vertex as an anticanonical pair $(V_i,D_i)$ and gluing them along identifications $D_{ij}\to D_{ji}$.
+As explained in Section~\ref{sec:kulikov}, this way one obtains a family of type III surfaces parameterized by the torus $\Hom(\Lambda,\bC^*) \simeq (\bC^*)^{19}$. \end{construction}

-By Theorem~\ref{thm:friedman-miranda} the sum of charges of singularities in $24$.
+By Theorem~\ref{thm:friedman-miranda}, the sum of charges of singularities in $24$.
 An $\ias$ is called \emph{generic} if there are $24$ distinct $I_1$ singularities.

-Vice versa, from any triangulated $\ias$ of total charge $24$ one can construct a Type III surface by interpreting each integral point as an anticanonical pair $(V_i,D_i)$ and gluing them along identifications $D_{ij}\to D_{ji}$.
-As explained in Section~\ref{sec:kulikov}, this way one obtains a family of type III surfaces parameterized by the torus $\Hom(\Lambda,\bC^*) \simeq (\bC^*)^{19}$. \end{construction}